Copperhead Road (song): Content

 The song's narrator is named John Lee Pettimore III, whose father and grandfather were both active in moonshine making and bootlegging in rural Johnson County, Tennessee.
 Pettimore's grandfather visited town only rarely, in order to buy supplies for a still he had set up in a holler along Copperhead Road.
 Pettimore's father hauled the moonshine to Knoxville each week in an old police cruiser he bought at a surplus auction.
 According to a family story, a revenue man once confronted John Sr. on Copperhead Road, intent on apprehending him for his moonshine activities, but never returned.
 John Jr. himself is killed in a fiery car crash on the same road while driving to Knoxville with a weekly shipment.

 Pettimore enlists in the Army on his birthday, believing he will soon be drafted, and serves two tours of duty in Vietnam.
-Draftees served for two years; volunteers served for four years.
 Once he returns home, he decides to use the Copperhead Road land to grow marijuana, using seeds from Colombia and Mexico.
 He resolves not to be caught by the DEA using techniques learned from the Viet Cong.

 "Copperhead Road" is composed in D Mixolydian, with a moderate tempo and main chord pattern of D-G-D.